Burt Lancaster: Death

 Lancaster died at his apartment in Century City, Los Angeles, after having a third heart attack at 4:50 am on October 20, 1994, age 80.
 His body was cremated, and his ashes were scattered under a large oak tree in Westwood Memorial Park, which is located in Westwood Village, California.
 A small, square ground plaque amid several others, inscribed "Burt Lancaster 1913–1994", marks the location.
 As he had requested, no memorial or funeral service was held for him.

 Legacy

 The centennial of Lancaster's birth was honored at New York City's Film Society of Lincoln Center in May 2013 with the screening of 12 of the actor's best-known films, from The Killers to Atlantic City.

 Lancaster has a star on the Hollywood Walk of Fame, at 6801 Hollywood Boulevard.

+1999 he was included as the 19th male actor in the list AFI's 100 Years...100 Stars which honored the greatest screen legends of the American film history.

 Filmography and awards

 Lancaster was nominated for the Oscar for Best Actor in a Leading Role in 1954 for From Here to Eternity, in 1961 for Elmer Gantry, in 1964 for Birdman of Alcatraz, and in 1982 for Atlantic City.
 He won the Oscar in 1961.
 Lancaster's leading role in Luchino Visconti's 1963 canonical The Leopard began a series of roles with important European art film directors that included roles in Bernardo Bertolucci's 1900 and Louis Malle's Atlantic City as well as Visconti's Conversation Piece.